8BitAce/PiShow/README.md

 ### Configuration ###
 Configuration is done using the file 'config.txt' that resides with the images in your Dropbox folder.
 Each line of the configuration file can specify a variable followed by a space and then the value.
-The variables are as follows (value types are in <>): delay<integer> The amount of time that elapses before transitioning images.
+The variables are as follows (value types are in <>): delay<integer> The amount of time that elapses before transitioning images. update_interval<integer> The amount of time that elapses before pishow checks for new files/config.